Toma-CJ/yolo-pose-annotation/README.md

-# YOLO Pose Annotation Toolset
+# YOLO pose annotation pipeline

 ## Overview
 This repository provides a toolset for **automatic** and **semi-automatic** pose annotation to fine-tune **YOLO pose models** with custom datasets.
 The tool allows users to generate annotations efficiently and refine them as needed before training a fine-tuned YOLO pose model.